StevenBontius/Cyclistic/analyze.md

 ![mean_median_member](pictures/mean_median_member.png)

 ### Conclusions
-* 92% of the rides longer than 100 minutes are performed by casual riders.
+* 92% of the rides longer than 100 minutes are performed by casual riders
-* On "average" casual members spend 15 minutes on a bike compared to 10 minutes for a member.
+* On "average" casual members spend 15 minutes on a bike compared to 10 minutes for a member

 ## Type of ride